CurveDocs/curve-docs/docs/fees/FeeSplitter.md

     === "Example"

-        This example fetches the current owner of the `FeeSplitter` contract.
+        :material-information-outline:{ title='This interactive example fetches the output directly on-chain.' } In this example, the current owner of the `FeeSplitter` contract is returned.

         <div class="highlight">
         <pre><code>>>> FeeSplitter.owner() <span id="ownerOutput"></span></code></pre>